evrExpanse User Manual v.5.0.0 - updated October 4, 2024

 Destination File Name

-Within this field, you can personalize the name of the transcoded files by appending additional text to the end of the original file name (if desired).
-For instance, if the source file name is "A005C039_201101OZ.mov" and you choose to add the text "CamA", the resulting file name will follow this format:
+In this field, you can personalize the name of the transcoded files by adding custom text to the end of the original file name.
+For example, if the source file name is "A005C039_201101OZ.mov" and you choose to add the text "CamA", the resulting file name will follow one of these formats:

 If the "Preserve Source File Name" option is disabled: